w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 The current minimum bond to join a pool can be seen [here](../general/chain-state-values.md).

-!!!info
-    The funds nominated to a pool will not be visible in the member's account balance on Polkadot JS Apps UI.
-This is because the member funds are transferred from their account to the pool's [system account](./learn-account-advanced.md#system-accounts).
-This pool account is not accessible by anyone (including the pool root or depositor) and only the pool's internal logic can access the account.

 !!!tip "Use Proxy Accounts to join Nomination Pools"
     Depending on how much control you want to give your proxy, you might choose between any > non-transfer > staking > nomination pool proxy, with the latter being only able to sign transactions related to the `NominationPool` pallet.